Lecheps/Core_tutorial/README.md

 # Core_tutorial
-A tutorial for the implementation of the INCA Core and example model application.
+A tutorial for the compilation of the INCA Core and example model application.